 Just like other major appliances, a water softener will only last for so long before they eventually break.
 While they can last much longer when properly cared for and maintained, they’ll typically have a life span of between ten and fifteen years.

 The best way to determine if you need a water softener is to have your water tested to find out the hardness of the water.

 Hard Water Stains

 Hard water contains dissolved minerals and metals that can create stubborn stains on your sinks, toilets, and bathtubs.
 These stains are white and scaly.
-You may mistake them for dishwasher soap build-up.
-However, if you notice any of the other signs of hard water, you can bet that the problem is caused by a faulty water softener.
+You’ll also begin to notice water spots on your dishes, even when using the dishwasher.
+These are all tell-tale signs of a faulty water softening unit.

 Mineral deposits can build up on your pots, teakettles, dinnerware, and cutlery.
-If this happens, you are left with a hard, chalky film that is difficult to remove.
-Scale can also build up on inside appliances that use water, like dishwashers and washing machines, along with your plumbing system.
-This could lead to expensive repairs.
+When this happens, you are left with a hard, chalky film that is difficult to remove.
+Scale can also build up on inside appliances that use water, like dishwashers and washing machines. it can have the same effect on other parts of your plumbing system including your pipes, faucets and fixtures which could lead to expensive repairs if left unaddressed.

 If your water softener is acting up or if you think you’re noticing hard water, give us a call and we’ll send a professional plumber to take a look at your unit right away.